Osteoarthritis and Injury

 Simply put, overuse injuries occur because our rate of adaptation and healing in the soft tissues gets overwhelmed by the rate of injury.

 Resting your body as a whole is equally as important as maintaining proper conditioning when trying to prevent injuries from occurring.
-That is why even prolific athletes like Lebron James rest at times during the season.
+That is why even prolific athletes rest at times during the season.

-Each of these therapies is slightly different in what they are composed of, but all have the same goal of reversing osteoarthritis and degenerated soft-tissue.
-The idea behind these procedures is a substance is injected and it stimulates the body’s natural healing processes to repair injured and painful joints.
+Each of these therapies is slightly different in what they are composed of, but all have the same goal of reversing osteoarthritis and degenerated soft tissue.
+The procedures entail a substance being injected, and it stimulates the body’s natural healing processes to repair injured and painful joints.

 I received three rounds of prolotherapy on my back a few years ago but did not have any success in relieving the pain caused by my osteoarthritis.
 Although I didn’t get any relief with the therapy, there is potential there and others have had success with the various therapies.